vlsi/MPS/readme.txt

-JETBRAINS MPS $version$ README FILE
+JETBRAINS MPS 2.5 README FILE

 Thank you for downloading JetBrains MPS!